Why choose a LRS?

 To reasonably satisfy that the transaction in foreign exchange (including remittance transactions) undertaken is not in contravention of the Foreign Exchange Management Act, 1999 (Act) or evades the provisions of the Act or any of the Rules or Regulations made or Notifications or directions or orders issued under the Act, the Authorised Dealer Bank may be required to obtain a declaration and such other information from the person (applicant) on whose behalf the transaction is being undertaken.

-#Working days - The term 'working days' refers to days that are bank working days in both, the country of remittance and HSBC India.
+#Working days - The term 'working days' refers to days that are bank working days in both, the country/region of remittance and HSBC India.